Japans Unemployment Rate Climbs For 3rd Straight Month In May - UrduPoint

 Japan's Unemployment Rate Climbs For 3rd Straight Month In May

-The unemployment rate in Japan increased in May from a month earlier, as the coronavirus pandemic led to firms laying off staff as businesses stalled during the government's state of emergency period declared over the pandemic, the government said in a report on Tuesday

-TOKYO, (UrduPoint / Pakistan Point News - 30th Jun, 2020 ) :The unemployment rate in Japan increased in May from a month earlier, as the coronavirus pandemic led to firms laying off staff as businesses stalled during the government's state of emergency period declared over the pandemic, the government said in a report on Tuesday.
+TOKYO, Jul 1 (UrduPoint / Pakistan Point News - 1st Jul, 2020 ) :The unemployment rate in Japan increased in May from a month earlier, as the corona-virus pandemic led to firms laying off staff as businesses stalled during the government's state of emergency period declared over the pandemic, the government said in a report on Wednesday.

 According to the Ministry of Internal Affairs and Communications, Japan's unemployment rate climbed to 2.9 percent in the recording period, with the figure coming on the heels of a 2.6-percent increase logged a month earlier and marking the third consecutive month that the jobless rate here has increased.